Making a career change can feel overwhelming.

 Digital humanities at Concordia University Ann Arbor

 If you’re thinking about making a job change, learn more about what Concordia’s M.A. in Digital Humanities could do for you.
-Would you rather talk to a human about this program?
-Feel free to book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at email@example.com.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.